I Finally Cracked Balcony Wall Decor (Yes, It Involves Eye-Level Lighting and Fewer Random Hooks)

 Renter-Friendly Hanging Methods That Feel Secure

-• Railing planters + zip ties: Fast and reliable.
-I still add zip ties because wind can lift hooks.
+Railing planters with zip ties are fast and surprisingly reliable.
+Even if a planter hooks on securely, I still add zip ties because wind can lift hooks over time.

-• Railing clamp hooks: Great if your railing is sturdy and the clamp fits.
+Railing clamp hooks are a good option if your railing is sturdy and the clamp fits properly.
+When they fit well, they feel solid and clean.

 Placement Trick That Makes Privacy Feel Natural